Tiffany Young: 2017–present: Departure from SM Entertainment and solo career

 Lips on Lips debuted at number nine on Billboards Heatseekers Albums chart and number thirty on the Independent Albums chart, with 1,000 copies downloaded and 380,000 on-demand audio streams.
 The EP also peaked at number eight at the Gaon Album Chart, and was certified Platinum in South Korea a week after its release.
 She promoted the EP through her Lips on Lips Mini Showcase Tour, which spanned eight dates around North America in March 2019.
 She won Best Solo Breakout at the 2019 iHeartRadio Music Awards, becoming the first female Korean artist to win an iHeartradio Music Award.

 Young released a new single, "Magnetic Moon", on August 2, coinciding with her Open Hearts Eve concert in Seoul on the next day, as well as another concert in Bangkok on August 17.
 Subsequently, she embarked on the Magnetic Moon Tour from October to November 2019, which covered eighteen tour stops in North America.

 On February 16, 2021, Young was cast as Roxie Hart in the South-Korean production of the Broadway musical Chicago.
 To win the role, Young participated in an open audition from which only 22 actors were selected from over a thousand applicants.
 Young stated that she dreamed of being a musical actress and that Roxie is one of the top three roles she wanted to play.

 On June 29, 2021, it was announced that Young would be making her acting debut in a supporting role in JTBC's Reborn Rich television series.

-In December 2022, Tiffany signed an exclusive contract with Sublime.
-In February 2023, Tiffany held a fanmeeting "Forever Wishing" in Thailand.
+In December 2022, Young signed an exclusive contract with Sublime.
+In February 2023, Young held a fanmeeting "Forever Wishing" in Thailand.

 Activism

-Tiffany is an open supporter of the LGBT community.
-In 2018, she wrote a love letter to the LGBTQ community for Gay Pride Month, stating that she is inspired by the themes the community and that the yearly Pride March "speaks truth on how this world can grow to be a better place".
-During Pride Month 2021, Tiffany joined Seoul-based LGBT collective Neon Milk along with other queer entertainers to dance to Girls' Generation's 2007 song "Into the New World", now a protest anthem in South Korea.
+Young is an open supporter of the LGBT community.
+In 2018, she wrote a love letter to the LGBTQ community for Gay Pride Month, stating that she is inspired by the themes the community and that the yearly pride parade "speaks truth on how this world can grow to be a better place".
+During Pride Month 2021, Young joined Seoul-based LGBT collective Neon Milk along with other queer entertainers to dance to Girls' Generation's 2007 song "Into the New World", now a protest anthem in South Korea.
 Neon Milk have used the song as their anthem every year for Pride.
 She later reaffirmed her support for the community on the televised newscast JTBC Newsroom.